-- The subcontracting culture in the Nordic energy market is seen as an inhibitor of innovation and to some extent anti demand side services.
-There is concern that utilities no longer contain the same level of expertise in functions of the business that relate to ESCOs.
-Subcontractors, especially BSPs are seen arguably as having vested interest in avoiding the growth of demand side services: the kinds of services that some ESCOs need to sell to utilities, and or in partnership with BSPs.
-It is difficult for a demand side, especially a demand response providing entrant to sell to businesses that do not understand, appreciate or want the services they are providing, even if the services are good for the environment, customer or market as a whole. - The market moves slowly, it has been claimed that there is protectionism against change in the market and innovative solutions targeted at utilities require a lot of proof from the ESCOs.
+- The market moves slowly, it has been claimed that there is protectionism against change in the market and innovative solutions targeted at utilities require a lot of proof from the ESCOs.
 ESCOs find it difficult to survive long enough, and support enough piloting and testing to bring their offerings to market.
-The problem is compounded by the fact that the market, including customers, DSOs, TSOs, and the market infrastructure is not quite ready yet for some of the more advanced services being proposed or offered by ESCOs. - Nordic customers, especially residential customers less so for commercial and industrial (C&I) customers, and even some of the other market stakeholders and participants, need to be educated more about energy efficiency and other demand side issues, and need to be supported more though public efforts, in their journey towards behavioural energy efficiency and active demand.
+The problem is compounded by the fact that the market, including customers, DSOs, TSOs, and the market infrastructure is not quite ready yet for some of the more advanced services being proposed or offered by ESCOs and services have no reference point in customers' minds. - Nordic customers, especially residential customers less so for commercial and industrial (C&I) customers, and even some of the other market stakeholders and participants, need to be educated more about energy efficiency and other demand side issues, and need to be supported more though public efforts, in their journey towards behavioural energy efficiency and active demand.

 - DSOs and incumbent suppliers should be encouraged to retain and develop internal expertise relating to balancing, energy efficiency and demand side issues. - Promising ESCOs arguably need some more support to fund their survival throughout the long period of bringing their offerings to market.
 This does not mean putting large amount of money into pilots, but rather supporting the longevity of the ESCOs. - Much more needs to be done to encourage customers to engage in energy efficiency and other demand side services.
-DSOs, suppliers and ESCOs alone cannot be relied on to single-handedly educate and support the customer journey. - One ESCO suggested that community led demand side initiatives would also be a way to reduce the dependency of ESCOs on DSOs and suppliers. - 4.
-Another concern that was mentioned by one ESCO was that municipal utilities prefer to buy from local suppliers: at least.
-If this is the case it would reduce the opportunity for new entrants from other markets. - 5.
-It has also been claimed by some that the unbundling process is not appropriate to the needs of the future ESCO services.
-On the one hand DSOs are restricted from developing ESCO related service relationships with customers even if they feel they would benefit from it, and could benefit customers.
+DSOs, suppliers and ESCOs alone cannot be relied on to single-handedly educate and support the customer journey. - One ESCO suggested that community led demand side initiatives would also be a way to reduce the dependency of ESCOs on DSOs and suppliers.